 In reality, I’d even say I’m very optimistic about the future of our business, for two reasons:

 • first, technology plays an increasingly important role in our lives, and people need a lot of help: the so-called services that are supposed to make our lives easier often make them more complicated.
 I often think of a friend who moved near my home in Miami and who wanted a connected

 house.
 There’s always some glitch in his home when he wants to switch off a light, for example, or open the garage door.
 It makes me laugh sometimes because I prefer to flick the switch myself when I turn out the light.

 • the second point is about consumer behaviour, because it’s impossible now for people to imagine not being able to ask everything of their suppliers and brands, and not getting an immediate response from them.

-That’s why I think our business is not under threat: I’d even say the pizza is getting bigger!
+That’s why I think our business (BPO and call center services) is not under threat: I’d even say the pizza is getting bigger!
 Having said that, I’m not a crazy old man: we know that artificial intelligence has a role to play, and Teleperformance has formed an international R&D team, managed by an AI expert, tasked with integrating the “chatbot” into our omnichannel solution, which should be up and running before summer.
 You can see it for yourselves when you visit in TP France one of the fourteen demonstration laboratories that we’ve set up across the world.

 Outsourcers now present themselves as customer experience specialists, that everyone’s talking about and everyone includes in their marketing promise.
 What are your thoughts on that?